2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ### Creating a Telegram Channel

-If you want to create a place where your members can directly discuss and respond to each other, then a Telegram channel is not the right choice.
+If you want to create a space where your members can directly discuss and respond to one another, then a Telegram channel is not the right choice.

 Then, go directly to the next section, titled [Create a Telegram Group](LINK).